jeomin12/MyClean-/user_stories/user_story_10_CleaningPackages.md

 ## Assumptions (if any):

 ## Description:
-Version 1 : As a cleaning company, I want to create different cleaning packages so that the customer can choose the best option for their needs.
+As a cleaning company, I want to display the cleaning packages offered by my company.

 ## Tasks, see chapter 4.